-Medical Fee Schedules: The Virginia Workers’ Compensation Medical Fee Schedules (MFS) outline maximum fees for health care providers, hospitals, and ambulatory surgical centers, rendering health care services to injured employees as provided in the Virginia Workers' Compensation Act.
-The MFS applies to healthcare services provided to an injured person for any dates of service on or after January 1, 2018, regardless of the date of injury.
+Medical Fee Schedules: The Virginia Workers’ Compensation Medical Fee Schedules (MFS) outline maximum fees for health care providers, hospitals, and ambulatory surgical centers, rendering health care services to injured workers as provided in the Virginia Workers' Compensation Act.
+The MFS applies to healthcare services provided to an injured worker for any dates of service on or after January 1, 2018, regardless of the date of injury.

 Medical Provider Application: Health care providers play a vital role in the claim process.
 Accordingly, they have certain rights and remedies available to them under the Virginia Workers' Compensation Act.
 If a dispute arises as to reimbursement for a medical charge, the health care provider may file a claim or request mediation to resolve the dispute over payment of medical services rendered to an injured worker.

-Narrative Medical Records: A report written by a physician that describes your medical condition.
+Narrative Medical Records: A report written by a physician that describes the injured worker’s medical condition.
 Certain rules apply regarding the submission of medical records.

 National Council on Compensation Insurance (NCCI): Is an insurance rating and data collection bureau that specializes in workers' compensation.
 NCCI provides insurance data products and services to 38 state governments and to over 900 insurance companies.
 NCCI is Virginia’s Designated Agent for receipt of insurance transactions and Administrator for Virginia’s Assigned Risk Market.

-Notice: Every injured employee or his representative shall immediately on the occurrence of an accident or soon thereafter as practicable, give or cause to be given to the employer a written notice of the accident.
-The notice shall state the name and address of the employee, the time and place of the accident, and the nature and cause of the accident and the injury.
+Notice: Every injured worker or their representative shall immediately on the occurrence of an accident or soon thereafter as practicable, give or cause to be given to the employer a written notice of the accident.
+The notice shall state the name and address of the injured worker, the time and place of the accident, and the nature and cause of the accident and injury.